Disney passholders say they were wrongly charged hundreds of dollars while park was closed

 Metts said he was charged four months for his and his fiancee’s passes, to the tune of $330.

-When Metts called Disney, he got this message: “We are currently experiencing technical difficulties.
+When Metts called Disney, he got the following message: “We are currently experiencing technical difficulties.
 Please try your call again later.”

-Passholders voiced their frustration on social media, while Disney released a statement saying: “Passholders on the monthly payment program were incorrectly charged today.
+Passholders voiced their frustration on social media, while Disney released a statement that reads: “Passholders on the monthly payment program were incorrectly charged today.
 We are in the process of reversing these charges and apologize for the inconvenience this caused.”

 The head of Orlando Informer, a theme park blog, said most passholders will be forgiven.
 Taylor Strickland said, “It was a mistake and they are going to refund the transactions automatically but at the same time, at this time I don’t think that’s a mistake that should be made.”